mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 Perform the same operation on the first cluster, creating an `options.json` which contains the IP addresses of the second cluster (`{{ model.serviceName }}2`)'s seed nodes in the `service.remote_seeds` field.
 Then, update the first cluster's configuration: `dcos {{ model.packageName }} --name={{ model.serviceName }} update start --options=options.json`.

 Both schedulers will restart after each receives the configuration update, and each cluster will communicate with the seed nodes from the other cluster to establish a multi-data center topology.
-Repeat this process for each new cluster you add.
+Repeat this above process for each new cluster you add.

 You can monitor the progress of the update for the first cluster using the following command: